-This is the reality that leads us to attest that the PM discipline is gaining awareness and traction among a wider audience, with different professional areas increasingly accepting the importance of these skills and embracing the power of a project manager to achieve high performances, especially nowadays in these fast-paced environments where change is a constant rather than an option.
+This is the reality that leads us to attest that the PM discipline is gaining awareness and traction among a wider audience.
+Different professional areas increasingly accept the importance of these skills and embrace the power of a project manager to achieve high performances, especially nowadays in these fast-paced environments where change is a constant rather than an option.

 Let’s take a look at key project management challenges in finance and how honing the right skills can benefit